 Youth Diversion Program

-The cities served are: Canby, Gladstone, Lake Oswego, Milwaukie, Oregon City, West Linn, and Wilsonville.
+The Parrott Creek Diversion Program served youth and families in seven Clackamas County Cities, as well as all Hispanic youth in the county.
+The cities served were: Canby, Gladstone, Lake Oswego, Milwaukie, Oregon City, West Linn, and Wilsonville.